NVIDIA/MatX/README.md

 The MatX build system when used with CMake will automatically fetch packages from the internet that are missing or out of date.
 If you are on a machine without internet access or want to manage the packages yourself, please follow the [offline instructions](https://nvidia.github.io/MatX/build.html#matx-in-offline-environments) and pay attention to the [required versions of the dependencies](https://nvidia.github.io/MatX/build.html#required-third-party-dependencies).

-**Note for CPU/Host support**: CPU/Host execution is considered beta.
-Only operator execution is supported right now, but no functions that require libraries (FFT/GEMM, etc).
+**Note for CPU/Host support**: CPU/Host execution support is nearly on par with GPU support.
+Currently all elementwise operators, reductions, and FFT/BLAS/LAPACK transforms are supported.
+Most host functions with the exception of reductions support multithreading.
 If you find a bug in an operator on CPU, please report it in the issues above.
+More detail can be found here [documentation](https://nvidia.github.io/MatX/build.html#host-cpu-support).

 ## Installation